 - Spray casserole with olive oil.
 Set aside.

-- Place cut up potatoes, parsnips and celery root into pot with garlic cloves, bay leaf, one teaspoon salt, thyme and vegetable broth.
+- Place cut up potatoes, parsnips and celery root into pot with garlic cloves, bay leaf-thyme bundle, salt, and vegetable broth.
 Bring to a boil, reduce to a simmer and cover.
 Simmer about 40 minutes until vegetables are very soft.
 Cool slightly.
 Remove vegetables with a large spider and place in mixing bowl .
-(Save cooking liquid to use for other recipes) Mash vegetables with remaining salt and 1/4 cup olive oil until blended yet still chunky.
+(Save cooking liquid to use for other recipes) Mash vegetables with 1/4 cup olive oil until blended yet still chunky.
 Spoon into prepared casserole.
 Set aside.

 - Pour remaining olive oil skillet.
 Heat over medium flame.
 Add onions and stir well.
 Sauté onions until they are soft and golden brown- about 25 minutes.
 With a slotted spoon, remove onions from pan and spread them over smashed vegetables.
 Bake in 375° F. oven until vegetables are hot and onions have crisped.
 Serve hot.